 The William Garland boasts a large urban beer garden and a cosy interior, while the Crown & Pepper is best known for its Indo-Chinese food, cocktail list and the atmosphere that makes it so popular with groups.

 Whatever dishes you’re dreaming about, there’s a good chance you’ll find something that will tickle your fancy in Caterham Valley – whether you’re looking for a quick bite on a busy day or planning a laid back celebration with friends and family.

-- Let us know about your favourite Caterham Valley restaurants, pubs, cafés and foodie shops on Facebook, Twitter and Instagram.
+- Let us know about your favourite Caterham Valley restaurants, pubs and cafés on Facebook, Twitter and Instagram.